OfficeDev/office-scripts-docs/docs/resources/samples/add-excel-comments.md

 ## Example scenario

 * The team lead maintains the shift schedule.
 The team lead assigns an employee ID to the shift record.
 * The team lead wishes to notify the employee.
-By adding a comment that @mentions the employee, the employee is emailed with a custom message from the sheet.
+By adding a comment that @mentions the employee, the employee is emailed with a custom message from the worksheet.
-* The employee can then address and respond to the comment.
+* The employee can view the workbook and respond to the comment at their convenience.

 ## Solution

-1. The Office Script extracts employee information from the employee sheet.
+1. The script extracts employee information from the employee worksheet.
 1. The script then cross-references the shift record and adds a comment to the appropriate cell by including the relevant employee email in the team lead's comment.
-1. It also removes any existing comment on the cell before adding a new comment.
+1. Existing comments in the cell are removed before adding the new comment.

 ## Office Scripts sample code: Add comments